-If you have been injured at work, you may be facing significant stress about how you will pay your medical bills and support yourself if you can no longer work.
+If you have been injured at work, you may be facing significant stress about how you will pay your medical bills and support yourself if you are unable to work.
 South Carolina workers’ compensation benefits can help you to get through these tough times.

 You are entitled to receive 100 percent coverage for all medical treatment that you need as a direct result of the injuries you sustain on the job.
 This includes: